-Whilst not as sought out as its more illustrious cemetery contemporaries — Père Lachaise to the east or Montparnasse to the south — Montmarte is a leafy and idyllic final resting place for many of the artists who lived in the famous neighborhood.
+Lying at the foot of Montmartre in the 18th arrondissement of Paris is a secluded cemetery.
+Whilst not as sought out as its more illustrious contemporaries, Pere Lachaise to the East or Montparnasse to the South, Montmarte is a leafy and idyllic final resting place for many of the artists who lived in the famous neighbourhood.

-Montmartre is a peaceful and serene haven from the bustling city that overshadows it, but it is also home to its own little community: a large group of cats.
+Montmartre is a peaceful and serene haven from the bustling city that overshadows it, but it is also home to it’s own little community: a large group of cats.
 No one is quite sure where they came from, but dozens and dozens of cats live amongst the mausoleums, quietly sunning themselves on the marble tombstones and keeping watch over their long forgotten inhabitants.